 Oct 12, court, Fulke Greville to Sir Robert Cecil: 'This day the Queen rode abroad in her coach, and this evening hath been a little troubled with a pain in her face, but God be thanked is now free'.
 [HT.xii.439].

-Oct 13-Nov 15: John Killock, with other Royal watermen, brought the Lord Admiral's barge 'from London to Richmond bank', and attended there.
+Oct 13-Nov 15: John Killock, with other Royal watermen, brought the Lord Admiral's barge 'from London to Richmond bank', and attended there.T

-Oct 14, Queen's gift delivered 'to Anne Bennett, wife to Anthony Bennett, one of her Majesty's Footmen, one bowl of silver gilt'.
-NYG Bennett was a Footman by 1585; in 1604 he was a 'Footman on pension'.
+Oct 14, Queen's gift delivered 'to Anne Bennett, wife to Anthony Bennett, one of her Majesty's Footmen, one bowl of silver gilt'.NYG

+Bennett was a Footman by 1585; in 1604 he was a 'Footman on pension'.

 Oct 14: christening.
 Queen was godmother to Earl of Northumberland's son.
 Parents: Henry Percy, 9th Earl of Northumberland; wife: Dorothy, sister of Robert Devereux 2nd Earl of Essex.
 'At Essex House in London'.

-Nicholas Pigeon, Jewel-house Officer, 'hire of a boat from Richmond to London for provision of plate to be given at the christening'.
-Toueen's gifts, October 14: one bowl with a cover of silver gilt; one basin and a lair of silver gilt; one pair of gilt pots.
-Parent Queen's Deputy: Lady Marquis [of Northampton].
+Nicholas Pigeon, Jewel-house Officer, 'hire of a boat from Richmond to London for provision of plate to be given at the christening'.T one basin and a lair of silver gilt; one pair of gilt pots. $^{\tt NYG}$

+Queen's gifts, October 14: one bowl with a cover of silver gilt;

+Queen's Deputy: Lady Marquis [of Northampton].

 Godfathers: Earl of Nottingham, Lord Admiral; Lord Buckhurst, Lord Treasurer.
 Child: Lord Algernon Percy (1602-1668); born Sept 29, christened Oct 14 at Essex House, Strand (in Register of St Clement Danes, Strand, dated Oct 13).
 Lord Algernon Percy became 10th Earl of Northumberland, in 1632.
 He married (1) Lady Anne Cecil; (2) 1642, Lady Elizabeth Howard.